 While we provide the most extensive list online by far, this article does and can not cover all of Mansudae’s constructions in Africa and beyond.
 Many North Koreans stationed abroad have been taking on work on the side to supplement their often small salaries.
-You would be surprised to see pharmacies operated in shacks in small African towns by North Koreans in their after-work hours.
+You would be surprised to see pharmacies operated in shacks in small African towns by North Koreans during their after-work hours.

 According to reports, North Korean artisans have built numerous sculptures and statues in Africa in their spare time.
 Besides that, just in Angola alone, MOP has undertaken more than 56 construction projects until February 2015.